 This means that a single heat reservoir, no matter how much energy it contains, can not be made to perform any work.
-This is true of oceans and our atmosphere which contain a large amount of heat energy but can not be converted into useful mechanical work.
-As a consequence of second law of thermodynamics, two bodies different temperatures are essential for the conversion of heat into work.
-Hence for the working of heat engine there must be a source of heat at a high temperature and a sink at low temperature to which heat may be expelled.
+This is true of oceans and our atmosphere which contains a large amount of heat energy but can not be converted into useful mechanical work.
+As a consequence of the 2nd law of thermodynamics, two bodies of different temperatures are essential for the conversion of heat into work.
+Hence for the working of heat engine, there must be a source of heat at a high temperature and a sink at low temperature to which heat may be expelled.
 The reason for our inability to utilize the heat contents of oceans and atmosphere is that there is no reservoir at a temperature lower than any one of the two.

 - Heat engine